 Portland Thorns FC claims inaugural NWSL Championship

-Posted on 31 August 2013 in ↳ National Women's Soccer League
+Posted on 31 August 2013 in Around the Soccer World

 Tobin Heath scored a sensational 25-yard, first-half strike before Christine Sinclair added a goal of her own in second-half stoppage time as Portland Thorns FC survived the final 34 minutes with 10 players to claim the inaugural National Women's Soccer League Championship with a 1:0 victory over the Western New York Flash Saturday night in front of 9,129 fans at Sahlen's Stadium.